Prabhas5/Media_mint_Assingment/README.md

 You can create Issues inside the project.

 Once you create an Issue, you can assign it to any user (that user is added as a member of the project).
+Bug: You need to reload the page to see the newly created Isuue.

 You can log in using the user you assigned the project to.